 First, evaluate how your students are doing

-Before starting your midterm preparation, it can be helpful to use the My Class Insights tool to identify topics your students are struggling with.
+Before starting your exam prep, it can be helpful to use the Class Insights tool to identify topics your students are struggling with.
 You can even narrow your focus further and identify specific students who don’t fully understand key concepts.

 To utilize My Class Insights, click ‘Class Insights’ under class tools in the left-hand column on your course homepage.
 By using My Class Insights, you can easily: